Blotny/spotify-unusual-stats/README.md

-A Streamlit app that turns your Spotify "Extended Streaming History" export into statistics you won't find in Spotify Wrapped - adjustable skip detection, per-track/artist skip rates, and a world map of where you actually listened from.
+A Streamlit app that turns your Spotify "Extended Streaming History" export into statistics you won't find in Spotify Wrapped - adjustable skip detection, per-track/artist skip rates, a world map of where you listened from, and an early preview of your yearly Wrapped including previous years.

 ## Features